astronomer/airflow-guides/guides/connections.md

 task_logger = logging.getLogger('airflow.task')

 @provide_session
-def create_connections(session=None):
+def load_connections(session=None):

-    # query the API of your secrets manager here
+    # the connections you want to have in a the new Airflow deployment
-    sources = {"Connection information from the secrets manager"}
+    sources = {"Connection information JSON"}

     # iterating over sources from the secrets manager
     for source in sources:

-        # check that the port property of the sources are numeric
-        try:
-            int(source['port'])
-        except:
-            task_logger.info("Port is not numeric for source")
-            continue

         # get properties of the source connection, you may need to adjust this
         # for different connection types